stetson-engineers/grapher_scripter_tools/README.md

 ### Usage - Update_Grapher_Results.BAS
 With the default settings, this will go through and generate Vector PDFs for each .grf file in the directory it is in.

+By default this supports vector PDFs in letter size (8.5 inches x 11 inches).

-Commented out code also includes support for generating PNG images.
+Commented out code also includes support for:
+- Ledger size (11 in x 17 in) vector PDF
+- PNG images

+Also commented out code provides example of text that would provide auto-timestamp.

 ### Usage - Update_Grapher_figure_numbers.BAS
 With the default settings, this will go through and modify the figure number text